The PAU Survey: An improved photo-$z$ sample in the COSMOS field

 We point the reader to \citep{COSMOS2015} and references therein for a detailed overview of these observations and the data reduction.
 We use the $3\arcsec$ diameter PSF homogenised coadded flux measurements available in \cosmos~ and apply several corrections as described and provided in the catalogue release.
 In particular, we correct for Milky Way dust extinction using the $E(B-V)$ value available for each galaxy and an effective factor $F_{x}$ for each filter $x$ \citep[see Table 3 and Equation 10 in][]{COSMOS2015} using

 where the factors $F_x$ are derived from the filter response function and integrated against the galactic extinction curve (for a sense of scale, $F_{\mathrm{NUV}}\approx 8.6$ and $F_{z^{++}}\approx 1.5$).
 The fluxes have also been corrected from aperture to total flux, using the column \texttt{OFFSET}.
-In addition, we remove masked objects by using the flag parameter \texttt{FLAG\_PETER=0}, as well as objects identified as stars or AGN by selecting \texttt{TYPE=0}, and we select objects with \texttt{0<PHOTOZ<9}.
+In addition, we remove masked objects by using the flag parameter \texttt{FLAG\_PETER=0}, we remove both objects identified as stars or AGN by selecting \texttt{TYPE=0}, and we select objects with \texttt{0<PHOTOZ<9}.